 At UCLA Health, you’ll find doctors who understand the finest details of the neurological system and offer you the most advanced paths to healing.
 Our neurosurgeons are committed to providing innovative diagnostic and treatment services for complex problems of the brain and nervous system.
 We care for people affected by a range of neurological conditions, including brain tumors, movement disorders, epilepsy and aneurysms.

 Our surgeons are highly skilled in minimally invasive brain and spinal surgery, offering many patients outstanding results with a shorter recovery.
 We strive to ensure people across the globe can benefit from our exceptional neurosurgery care.

 Ready to learn more?
-Take the first step to become a patient.
+Fill out the form to become a patient.

 UCLA Health’s Neurosurgery Care: Why Choose Us?

 Our team of neurosurgeons offers a broad range of diagnostic, consultative and therapeutic services to address all neurosurgical problems.

 Patients seek out UCLA’s neurosurgery program for our:

 Renowned neurosurgery expertise: For more than 20 consecutive years, U.S. News & World Report has recognized UCLA Neurosurgery as one of the top neurosurgery programs in the nation.
 This recognition illustrates our dedication to excellence in neurosurgery care and research.

 Several of our neurosurgeons are consistently named among the Super Doctors in America.
 Many of our research scientists are recognized leaders in clinical neurosciences and neurobiology, which translates to a high level of neurological expertise.